No matter what industry you're in, the bottom line of most businesses is the same: to maximize profits at all costs.

 One of the things that make Netflix's work culture so compelling is their approach to employee compensation.
 Netflix takes pride in distinguishing themselves from other companies, writing that "Unlike many companies, we practice: adequate performance gets a generous severance package."
 Aka being just good enough isn't good enough.
-They then go on to discuss their stance in more detail, stating that, "Paying top of market is core to high-performance culture."
-The implications of this policy are two-fold in that:
+They then go on to discuss their stance in more detail, stating that, "Paying top of

 It's a two-way labor of love: a culture of reciprocity.

 An employee's end of the bargain is their performance and effort.
 Yours is their work environment and compensation.
 If you don't deliver, they won't either.
 If you commit to giving as much as you can, your people will reflect that back to you.
 Harry West sums it up nicely in his post on "10 tips for retaining top talent ":

 If your business does a good job retaining its employees, you'll eventually develop employer advocates who become positive internal influences and community champions for your organization.